 - Night Blindness, which is also associated with diarrhea and respiratory problems is attributed to a deficiency in Vitamin A. It was in the 19th century that an association was made between a decline in nutrition and night blindness on long naval sea voyages.
 Although vitamin a is fat soluble it is often used up in the body if not replenished in about 6 months to a years time.

-Vitamin A is also associated with ‘visual purple’ which allows the eyes to adjust between light and dark environments.
+- Vitamin A is also associated with ‘visual purple’ which allows the eyes to adjust to light and dark environments.
 The pigment that Vitamin A supplements in the body are Rhodopsin – and it is this pigment that is responsible for the adaptation.

 - Vitamin A is also essential for proper nerve function of the eyes – which also enables the ability of sight

 Antioxidant & Immunity

 - protects the body from free radicals, neutralizes them as well as aiding in combating oxidative stress which is attributed to infections and cancer

 - The amount of Vitamin A stored in the body is a direct correlation between a risk of cancer development.

 - If there is a drastic decline or lack of vitamin A in cells within the body there is an increased potential that such cells can become malignant

 Growth and Healing

-Vitamin A, especially retinol is crucial during baby and fetal development and growth.vitamin a is essential in the body as it is required for the laying down of new cells and well as general homeostasis.
+- Vitamin A, especially retinol is crucial during the baby and fetal development and growth.vitamin a is essential in the body as it is required for the laying down of new cells and well as general homeostasis.

 - It is also essential for the proper formation and new bones and teeth as well as in the repair of damaged tissue.